patelkb99/cs4641-team36.github.io/README.md

 ## Results

-In the dataset without PCA, KNN, RF, and SVM had very similar average accuracies across the ten folds.
-However, among these methods, SVM had the highest spread of accuracies with the best accuracy being above 80%.
+In the dataset without PCA, on average, K-nearest neighbors, Random Forest, and Support Vector Machine had relatively similar average accuracies across the 10 folds.
+However, SVM had the highest average accuracy with the best accuracy being above 85%.

-In the dataset with PCA, the highest average accuracy with Logistic Regression as the second best by 1%.
-When running these tests, SVM also took the longest to run compared to the other models.
+In the dataset with PCA, SVM also had the highest average accuracy, with K-nearest neighbors as the second best by about 3%.
+When running these tests, SVM also took the longest to run compared to the other models

 The results for our supervised learning models both with and without PCA follow.

 ### `No PCA`
-- `LR: 0.676577 (0.022594)`
+- `RF: 0.831286 (0.011019)`
-- `RF: 0.742342 (0.030736)`
+- `KNN: 0.802857 (0.011429)`
-- `KNN: 0.736937 (0.037966)`
+- `SVM: 0.838286 (0.014802)`
-- `SVM: 0.731532 (0.047807)`
+- `DTC: 0.752429 (0.013141)`
-- `DTC: 0.652252 (0.062572)`
+- `LR: 0.688857 (0.013788)`

 <img src="images/white.jpg" width = "10"/>